 - Productized services, which are packaged and priced in a way that makes it easy for clients to understand and purchase, can benefit from tiered pricing by standardizing pricing, simplifying the purchase process, and increasing profit margins.

 - The benefits of tiered pricing include increased flexibility for customers, easier upselling opportunities for businesses, encouragement of customer loyalty, simplified purchase process, higher profit margins, increased customer lifetime value.

 Is a personalized experience more appealing than a generic service?
 If you answered yes, you’re on the same page as the vast majority of users.
 In today’s world, customers crave unique experiences that are catered to their individual needs.

 Tiered pricing is one of many that allows businesses to provide this type of service.
 By offering service levels at different price points, companies can give their customers the freedom to choose the option that’s right for them.

 In this article, I’ll be breaking down this agency pricing model, so you can decide if it’s right for your business.

 What is tiered pricing?

-Tiered pricing is a popular model for selling services and products within different price ranges.
+Tiered pricing is a popular model for selling services and products within multiple price ranges.
 Each price offers a different set of services or features.
 Those who need more features have to opt for one of the higher-priced tiers.